ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 The result of these changes is that the `name` is bound to `Jane` and cannot be overridden by query or body parameters because of the final annotation.
 This design secures the action against query or body parameters that try to change this value whether by accident or intentionally.

-## Disabling web actions
+## Disabling Web Actions

-To disable a web action from being invoked via web API (`https://openwhisk.ng.bluemix.net/api/v1/web/`), pass a value of `false` or `no` to the `--web` flag to update an action with the CLI.
+To disable a Web Action from being invoked via web API (`https://openwhisk.ng.bluemix.net/api/v1/web/`), pass a value of `false` or `no` to the `--web` flag to update an Action with the CLI.

 ```
  wsk action update /guest/demo/hello hello.js --web false